In an attempt to provide a writing prompt, a friend had recently asked 'What is your biggest roadblock today?'

 You know what I love more than a great insight, a task associated with it.
 My mentor went on and added, ‘Please send me a list of 10 ideas that you can execute to turn them around and bring back that love’

 I finally felt like I had the right tools to get out of this maze, except that the maze’s exit point was the beginning of a new challenge.
 Phew, 10 ideas on how to get your haters to love you?!

-It would be a lot of work, take a lot of time and be more difficult to address our angry customers.
+It would be a lot of work, take a lot of time and I wasn't even sure if it would work.
 I had to force myself to think from a place of compassion and love.
 In my mind, I had to re-create the first few moments experienced by every customer who chose us over other options.
 I was already frustrated and angry and to replace that emotion with love was challenging.

 When I sat down to write those 10 ideas, the first two ideas took a lot of time.
 By the time I was writing the fifth idea, I noticed my frustration fading.
 While writing the sixth idea, I smiled as I visualized customers coming to our office for the first time and signing up with us.
 I repeated this exercise, imagined our customers in different phases, and then my best ideas were slowly beginning to take form as love started to flow seamlessly.

 Come to think of it, on most days, if not all, my biggest roadblocks are my emotions.